National Merit Scholarship requirements 2022-2023

 To become a finalist, the following requirements must be met;

-• A semifinalists must work together with a high school official to submit a scholarship application that is well detailed.
+• Semifinalists must work together with a high school official to submit a scholarship application that is well-detailed.

-• Information about the student’s academic record, participation in school and community activities must be provided.
+• Information about the student’s academic record and participation in school and community activities must be provided.

 • Student’s exhibited leadership qualities and employment must be included in the application.

-• Semifinalist’s awards and honors received must be added in the application.
+• Semifinalist’s awards and honors received must be added to the application.

 • The student’s academic record through high school must be outstanding.